 Junior righty Jackson Thigpen (Potomac, Md./St. John's College) got the start and earned a no decision after tossing 5.0 innings and allowing just one run on two hits with no walks and three strikeouts.
 Thigpen was also perfect through three innings, allowing his first baserunner to lead off the top of the fourth.

 Junior reliever Kenneth Hartzfeld (Marietta, Ga./Westminster School) (0-2) suffered the loss, allowing four runs on four hits with a walk in one inning in relief of Thigpen.
-Seniors Kevin McHugh (Forest Hill, Md./McDonogh School) and Andrew Earvolino (Wilmette, Ill./New Trier), sophomore Chase Fleming (Pennington, N.J./Princeton Day School) and senior Tom Kellogg (San Antonio, Texas/Saint Mary's Hall) combined to cover the final three innings for the Generals, allowing one unearned run on two hits with two strikeouts.
+Seniors Kevin McHugh (Forest Hill, Md./McDonogh School) and Andrew Earvolino (Wilmette, Ill./New Trier), sophomore Chase Fleming (Pennington, N.J./Princeton Day School) and junior Tom Kellogg (San Antonio, Texas/Saint Mary's Hall) combined to cover the final three innings for the Generals, allowing one unearned run on two hits with two strikeouts.

 Jones and Willis notched 2-for-4 efforts at the plate for the Royals, each scoring once, with Willis driving in a run and stealing two bases.
 In all, five different EMU batters drove in one run, while six different players scored once each.

 First-year right-hander Connor Lutz (1-0) earned his first-career win after going 6.0 innings and allowing three runs (one earned) on six hits with no walks and a pair of strikeouts.
 Senior lefty Riley Wesp relieved Lutz, pitching two scoreless innings and allowing one hit and a walk with two strikeouts, while Judy picked up his second save of the season, allowing two runs (one earned) on four hits in the ninth.